Monastery of the Cross: Ottoman period

 In the early 1600s, Franciscus Quaresmius described it as: "beautiful and spacious, paved with mosaic work and embellished with various Greek pictures.
 Moreover, the monastery is now indeed large, fortified and commodious; but formerly it was much larger, as its ruins demonstrate."

 Due to heavy debt, the Georgians sold the monastery to the Greek Orthodox Patriarch Dositheos II in 1685.
 It is currently occupied by monks of the Greek Orthodox Patriarchate of Jerusalem.

 In 1697 Henry Maundrell noted: "a Convent of the Greeks, taking its name from the holy Cross.
 This convent is very neat in its structure, and in its situation delightful.
 But that which most deserves to be noted in it, is the reason for its name, and foundation.
 It is because here is the Earth, that nourished the Root, that bore the Tree, that yielded the Timber that made the Cross.
 Under the high Altar you are shown a hole in the ground where the stump of the Tree stood, [..]
 After our return, we were invited into the Convent, to have our feet washed.
 A ceremony performed to each Pilgrim by the Father Guardian himself.
 The whole society stands round singing some Latin Hymns, and when he has done, every Fryar comes in order, and kisses the feet of the Pilgrim: all this was performed with great order, and solemnity."

 Modern period

 Georgian inscriptions painted over

 In the 1970s and 1980s, the Georgian inscriptions were painted over and replaced by Greek ones.
 In a 1901 photograph showing the mural of the Council of Archangels, Georgian inscriptions are visible, but 1960 photographs show that the inscriptions had been changed to Greek; after cleaning the paintings the Georgian inscriptions emerged again.
 The same happened in the case of the Christ Anapeson, the "reclining Jesus".
-In many places (e.g. near the figures of St. Luke and St. Prochore) the outline of Georgian letters are clearly visible under the recently added Greek inscriptions.